-Most historians agree Hitler’s anti-Jewish prejudices were probably acquired during his troubled days in Vienna.
+Most historians agree Hitler’s anti-Jewish prejudices were probably acquired during his days in Vienna.
 The Austrian capital before World War I was one of Europe’s strongest harbours for anti-Semitism.
 Viennese politicians often used Jewish rumours and conspiracy theories to win votes.

 Evidence of Hitler’s anti-Jewish beliefs can be found in Mein Kampf and transcripts of many of his political speeches.
 Like most anti-Semites, Hitler thought the civilised nations of Europe were being systematically undermined by Jewish conspirators and saboteurs.
-He believed communism was a Jewish invention, a destructive tool of the so-called ‘Jewish world conspiracy’.
+He considered communism a Jewish invention, a destructive tool of the so-called ‘Jewish world conspiracy’.

-During the NSDAP’s formative years, Hitler worked to restrain hardline anti-Semites both in the party and the SA.
+During the NSDAP’s formative years, Hitler worked to restrain hardline anti-Semites in the party and the SA.
 This was a tactical move.
 Hitler wanted his party to develop a veneer of respectability, to win support from wealthy industrialists and the middle-class.
-Strong anti-Semitic action might also invite negative publicity or invite trouble from powerful Jewish business interests, at a time when the NSDAP was small and fragile.
+Intense anti-Semitism would invite negative publicity or trouble from powerful Jewish business interests, at a time the NSDAP was small and fragile.